sumowll/BD4H-Bootcamp/web/hdfs-basic.md

 ```
 hdfs dfs -get input/case.csv local_case.csv
 ```
 will copy the `input/case.csv` file out HDFS into the current working directory using a new name `local_case.csv`.
 If you didn't specify `local_case.csv`, the original name `case.csv` will be kept.
-You will be able to verify your copy by `-ls` and `=cat` operation described later.
+You will be able to verify your copy by `-ls` and `-cat` operation described below.

 ## List File Information
 Just like linux `ls` command, `-ls` is the operation to list files and folders in HDFS.
 For example, the following command list items in your home directory of HDFS (i.e `/user/<username>/`)